corona-warn-app/cwa-server/README.md

 `dev`                                             | Turns the log level to `DEBUG`.
 `cloud`                                           | Removes default values for the `datasource` configuration.
 `disable-ssl-server`                              | Disables SSL for the submission endpoint.
-`disable-ssl-client-postgres`                     | Disables SSL with a pinned certificate for the connection to the postgres.
+`disable-ssl-client-postgres`                     | Disables SSL with a pinned certificate for the connection to the postgres database.
 `disable-ssl-client-verification`                 | Disables SSL with a pinned certificate for the connection to the verification server.
 `disable-ssl-client-verification-verify-hostname` | Disables the verification of the SSL hostname for the connection to the verification server.